dtcenter/MET/docs/Users_Guide/config_options.rst

 The "duplicate_flag" entry specifies how to handle duplicate point observations in Point-Stat and Ensemble-Stat:

-* "NONE" to use all point observations (legacy behavior)
+* NONE to use all point observations (legacy behavior)

 * "UNIQUE" only use a single observation if two or more observations match.
 Matching observations are determined if they contain identical